-Duncan's first two teams have set or tied eight Washington University single-season individual and team records.
-As a team, the 2011 Bears set school records for stolen bases (120) and double plays (43).
+Duncan's teams have set or tied nine Washington University single-season individual and team records.
+As a team, the 2011 Bears set school records for stolen bases (120) and double plays (43), while the 2013 squad tied the mark for best team fielding percentage (.958).
 Individually, Brandon Rogalski set single-season records for at bats (178, 2012), hits (77, 2012) and RBIs (60, 2011), while also setting the Washington University career hits record (216).
-Junior Kyle Billig also set two single-season records for the Bears in 2012 - runs (59) and stolen bases (35).
+Senior Kyle Billig also set two single-season records for the Bears in 2012 - runs (59) and stolen bases (35), and became Washington University's career stolen bases leader during the 2013 season.
+Junior Max Zhang set the single-season record for best ERA (0.69) in 2012.
 In 2011, the 46 games played also represented a new Washington University single-season record.

-In two seasons, Duncan has also mentored four student-athletes to seven ABCA/Rawlings and D3Baseball.com All-Region honors, while Rogalski became just the second student-athlete in program history to garner back-to-back All-America accolades (2011 first-team, 2012 second-/third-team).
+In three seasons, Duncan has also mentored six student-athletes to 10 ABCA/Rawlings and D3Baseball.com All-Region honors, while Rogalski became just the second student-athlete in program history to garner back-to-back All-America accolades (2011 first team, 2012 second/third team).
+Duncan's teams have also excelled in the classroom, with six individuals earning seven Academic All-District honors, including Academic All-Americans in Rogalski (2012 second team) and junior Dom Quaranta (2013 third team).

 Duncan arrived on the Danforth Campus after serving as an assistant coach at Johns Hopkins University for three seasons (2008-10).
 The Blue Jays posted an overall record of 114-31 (.786) during Duncan’s stint, including three Centennial Conference championships, two regional titles and two trips to the NCAA Division III College World Series.